platisd/code-review-lamp/README.md

 Next, for each review the user is assigned to, we determine how many reviews have been conducted and if they fall short of our agreed threshold, a color that corresponds to the *owner* of the review is displayed on the Neopixel ring.

 ### Software
-The [firmware](https://github.com/platisd/code-review-lamp/blob/master/firmware/gerrit_watcher/gerrit_watcher.ino), compatible with ESP8266 microcontrollers, utilizes the [Adafruit Neopixel](https://github.com/adafruit/Adafruit_NeoPixel) library to control the Neopixel ring.
-The JSON response from Gerrit is parsed manually, as existing solutions which would nicely serialize the whole stream would frequently cause heap overflow.
+The [Gerrit firmware](https://github.com/platisd/code-review-lamp/blob/master/firmware/gerrit_watcher/gerrit_watcher.ino), compatible with ESP8266 microcontrollers, utilizes the [Adafruit Neopixel](https://github.com/adafruit/Adafruit_NeoPixel) library to control the Neopixel ring.
+When using **Gerrit**, the JSON response is parsed manually, as existing solutions which would nicely serialize the whole stream would frequently cause heap overflow.

+The [GitHub firmware](https://github.com/platisd/code-review-lamp/blob/master/firmware/github_watcher/github_watcher.ino) on the other hand does not parse the JSON response coming from **GitHub** itself directly.
+This is due to the API response being overly verbose for the ESP8266 microcontroller, which renders parsing it on the microcontroller infeasible.
+Instead, an external server has to be used which will process the data and merely send what colors should be displayed.
+An example of such a server, written in Python3, can be found [here](https://github.com/platisd/code-review-lamp/blob/master/firmware/github_watcher/github_reviews_watcher.py).

 ### Hardware
 The gadget is rather simple to source and assemble.
 The only "custom" part is the [PCB](https://github.com/platisd/code-review-lamp/tree/master/hardware/gerrit_lamp) which merely connects the ESP8266 module with the Neopixel ring.